CORPORATE

 Originally, ever since the very beginning, our former president had encouraged the staff members to dare things with a free spirit.
 Of course, this corporate culture has taken over until today like an invisible DNA.
 However, if I ask myself what brought a major turning point to the company to take the course of today, it is the words that Mr. Boulez said to me during “Pierre Boulez Festival” we held in Tokyo in 1995:

 “Masa, if we don’t take any action, classical music might go extinct.
 It has been too standardized and fixed without any innovation.
 Music must be presented in more diverse ways.
-Unless we open up its possibilities, classical music will become a relic of the past. ”
+Unless we open up its possibilities, classical music will become a relic of the past.”

-The remark of this fighter and giant star of the classical music world, aged 70 at the time by a curious coincidence, really went to my heart.
+The remark of this fighter and giant star of the classical music world, aged 70 at the time, really went to my heart.
 Since then, I kept asking myself if we should accept things as they were.
 Eager to cut a new path with novel ideas, I finally opened an office in Paris in 2001.
 The decision enabled us to have different perspectives on the music, which brought to fruition some operatic projects co-produced with the Théâtre du Châtelet such as “My Way of Life”, a spectacle based on Toru Takemitsu’s music, the double bill of Schoenberg’s “Erwartung (Expectation)” and Poulenc’s “La voix humaine (The Human Voice)” both sung alone by the great soprano Jessye Norman as well as Rameau’s “Les Paladins”, a baroque opera presented with computer graphics and hip-hop.

 2001 was also the year when I got to know “La Folle Journée” (LFJ), an unprecedented and daring festival held in France that KAJIMOTO introduced to Japan a few years later.
 Breaking conventions of the classical music world, this event still continues in Tokyo, though it has been interrupted temporarily because of the pandemic.
 It is always a great pleasure for me to look at so many people gathering together to enjoy this revolutionary festival full of new possibilities.

-May disconnected hearts be reunited into one.
+May disconnected hearts be reunited into one…

 Masahide Kajimoto, President of KAJIMOTO